 Growing up my mom always served a casserole she dubbed Saucy Pork & Noodle Bake.
 I shared the recipe a while back but this is a slightly spicier twist on that family favorite.

-This version involves a rotisserie chicken (which is easier to come by than the roast pork) and a different shape noodle so for some reason my kids qualify this as a Totally New Idea.
+This cheesy chicken spaghetti involves a shredded rotisserie chicken (which is easier to come by than the roast pork) and a different shaped noodle so for some reason my kids qualify this as a Totally New Idea.

 The irony is that I don't have a cooked shot to share with you because it usually appears on our tables in the deep dark late night after homework!
 Ha!

 I almost always have the basic ingredients to make this easy casserole sitting in my pantry and fridge:

 - Shredded rotisserie chicken meat: Or any leftover cooked chicken you want to use up.
 I like to pre-shred rotisserie chicken and freeze it in 2-cup bags in my freezer for using in easy casseroles like this.

 - Canned Mexicorn: This is the corn mix with chopped peppers mixed in as well.
 You can substitute plain canned corn and then consider stirring in either a little Rotel tomato mixture or a couple tablespoons of canned diced green chilis.

 - Thin spaghetti: I prefer how the thin spaghetti tastes in the final dish but you could use regular spaghetti or linguine if you prefer.